Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Discovery.md

 </iq>
 ```

-The `offset` attribute tells the registry the number of responses to skip before returning
+The `offset` attribute tells the registry the number of things to skip before returning
 found things.
 It provides a mechanism to page result sets that are too large to return in one
-response. the `maxCount` attribute contains the desired maximum number of things to return in
+response.
+The `maxCount` attribute contains the desired maximum number of things to return in
 the response.
 The registry can lower this value, if it decides the requested maximum number is
 too large.